cake-build/website/input/docs/writing-builds/preprocessor-directives/tool/nuget-provider.md

 # Version

-The specific version of the .NuGet package that should be installed.
+The specific version of the NuGet package that should be installed.
 If not provided, the latest version package that is available will be installed.

 ## Example